GB-Eu MS La III. 483 (a) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 10.
-What is the cause that thou, O Lord
+Voice Text: The X psalme.
+What is the cause that thow o Lord

 General Note